FUB-HCC/hcds-winter-2020/assignments/A8_Privacy/ansa/blog.md

 ## Summary
 The presentation of Franziska Boenisch is about privacy preserving machine learning, data protection and intellectual property protection for neural networks.
 As a introduction to the topic she presents a case study.
 Netflix made a machine learning competition and created a dataset about their users preferences.
 Some people could recreate the dataset (to some extent) from decoding their ratings on the IMDb site.

 After the case study she seperated machine learning systems in two different classes.
 The first is the whitebox model and the second is viewed as a blackbox model.
-Then she presentet different ways to recreate the model through decoding the training data.
+Then she presented different ways to recreate the model through decoding the training data.

 The following methods were explained:
 1. model inversion